Peperomia columella

-Peperomia columella is a species of plant in the family Piperaceae.
+Peperomia columella is a species of plant in the family of Piperaceae.
 The species is endemic to Peru.
 It grows in dry areas, often in crevices on steep cliffs or in sandy soil.

-It grows to about 20 cm in height, forming snake-like stems, which carry closely packed succulent bright green leaves.
+It grows to about 20 cm in height, forming snake-like stems, which carry closely packed, succulent bright green leaves.
 The leaves are truncated, U-shape in cross-section, with epidermal windows on top.

 It can be kept as a houseplant and has received the Award of Garden Merit by the Royal Horticultural Society.